thanos-io/thanos/docs/components/query.md

       --selector-label=<name>="<value>" ...
                                  Query selector labels that will be exposed in info endpoint (repeated).
       --store=<store> ...
+Deprecation Warning - This flag is deprecated
+                                 and replaced with `endpoints`.
+Addresses of
-Addresses of statically configured store API servers (repeatable).
-The scheme may be
+                                 statically configured store API servers
-                                 prefixed with 'dns+' or 'dnssrv+' to detect store API servers through respective DNS
+                                 (repeatable).
+The scheme may be prefixed with 'dns+' or 'dnssrv+' to detect store API servers through respective DNS lookups.
-                                 lookups.
       --store-strict=<staticstore> ...
                                  Addresses of only statically configured store
                                  API servers that are always used, even if the